 The success of its products and business depend in part on its ability to obtain patents and other intellectual property rights and maintain adequate legal protection for its products.
-As of the date of this Annual Report, Arqit had 1,966 claims on 41 pending or granted patents in the UK.
+As of the date of this Annual Report, Arqit had 25 granted patents and 20 pending patent in the UK.
 Arqit relies on a combination of patent, service mark, trademark and trade secret laws, as well as confidentiality procedures and contractual restrictions, to establish and protect its proprietary rights, all of which provide only limited protection.